leemunroe/grunt-email-workflow/readme.md

 {{> follow_lee }}
 ```

 `/partials/components` contains _optional_ .hbs files that can help generate your markup.
-Each component will typically have a corresponding sass file in `src/css/sass/<component_name>.scss`.
+Each component will typically have a corresponding Sass file in `src/css/sass/<component_name>.scss`.
 To use a component, for example `/partials/components/button.hbs` you would use the following code in your emails template. _(note: You can use single -or- double quotes for attributes)_

 ```
 {{> button type="primary" align="center" url="LINK GOES HERE" title="ANCHOR TEXT GOES HERE" }}